-Longtime incumbents facing challengers for Position 1 and 7 seats on Bellevue City Council
+On Bellevue City Council, longtime incumbents face challengers for Position 1 and 7

 POSITION 7

-Bible is a civil rights attorney and owns the James Bible Law Group in Bellevue’s Eastgate neighborhood.
+Bible is a civil-rights attorney and owns the James Bible Law Group in Bellevue’s Eastgate neighborhood.
 He moved to Bellevue when he was a teenager.

 He worked as a King County public defender and in 2007 was named president of the Seattle King County chapter of the NAACP.
 He stepped down from the role in 2013.
 He’s represented clients in several high-profile cases, including the family of Charleena Lyles, a Seattle woman who was shot and killed by two Seattle police officers in June 2017.